pickifyappsupport/pickify-app/support/index.md

 Yes.
 Pickify has no server, no analytics, no ads, and no third-party SDKs.
 It does not send your lists, results, settings, or prize progress anywhere.
 Its games work offline.
-StoreKit communicates with Apple to show the local price, check the one-time unlock and establish the three free days; Pickify does not receive your Apple Account or payment details.
+StoreKit communicates with Apple to show the local price, start the free trial, and check or restore the one-time unlock; Pickify does not receive your Apple Account or payment details.
 See the [Privacy Policy](../privacy/) for full detail.